lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

    1. P retrieves CRED, as specified by reference or by value in ID_CRED_I/ID_CRED_R or in the value of an EAD item.

    2. P checks whether CRED is already being stored and if it is still valid.
 In such a case, P trusts CRED and can continue the EDHOC execution.
-Otherwise, P moves to step 3.
+Otherwise, P moves to Step 3.

    3. P attempts to validate CRED.
 If the validation process is not successful, P aborts the EDHOC session with the other peer.
 Otherwise, P trusts and stores CRED, and can continue the EDHOC execution.